-Alison Irvine is the Program Associate of the Biodesign Challenge.
+Alison Irvine is the Program Manager of the Biodesign Challenge.
 She graduated from Eugene Lang College The New School for Liberal Arts with a degree in Theater and Interdisciplinary Science and studied political theater at The Freie Universität in Berlin, Germany.
 She received the Hunt Fellowship for her work as a theater artist creating performances that centered on the emergence of new biotechnologies and their implications in the context of social and economic inequities.
 She researches creative practices that engage the public with basic science and new technologies in ways that promote social reflection and ethical scientific conduct.
 Alison has also written articles on the intersection of art, science, and social justice for Imagine Science Films and The Center for Genetics and Society.

 Executive Director, Genspace

 Jonathan Badal is the Vice President of OpenTrons.
 He is also the Director of Strategy and runs the finance team at comiXology.
 ComiXology is the largest retailer and mobile app platform for digital comic books and had a successful exit to Amazon in 2014.
 Prior to comiXology, Jonathan was an analyst at the early-stage VC, Rose Tech Ventures.